ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

   (:doc:`../calim/simager`) is used to do the spectral-line imaging.
 This creates a cube using a large number of processors, each independently imaging a single channel.

+* There is a new task to remove the continuum from the image by fitting a low-order polynomial to each spectrum independently.